Dreamscapes/atlas-archlinux/README.md

 ## Build recipe

-The images have been built using [Packer](https://www.packer.io).
-The build recipe can be found on [Github](https://github.com/Dreamscapes/atlas-archlinux).
+The images have been built using [Packer](https://www.packer.io) and published to [Atlas](https://atlas.hashicorp.com/dreamscapes/boxes/archlinux).

 ## Configuration